 Color field painter Mark Rothko composed luminous paintings of complex color systems radiating off of the canvas.
 Turrell similarly employs color as focal point.
 In contrast to Rothko, Turrell’s representations of light give the impression of a three-dimensional home for the spectrum.
 Millions of color-infused particles seem to float directly in front of the eye, both teasing and quieting viewers.

 James Turrell is recognized as one of the most significant and influential artists working in the world today, known internationally as a “sculptor of light.”
-Turrell holds a Bachelor of Arts Degree in Psychology from Pomona College, with emphasis in perceptual psychology.
-He studied art at the University of California, Irvine, and holds a Master of Arts degree from the Claremont Graduate School in California.
-He has been living and working in Flagstaff, Arizona on the Roden Crater Project for nearly 30 years.
+Turrell holds a bachelor of arts in psychology from Pomona College with an emphasis in perceptual psychology.
+He studied art at the University of California, Irvine, and holds a master of arts from Claremont Graduate School in California.
+He lives in Flagstaff, Arizona, and has been working on the nearby Roden Crater Project for more than three decades.

-James Turrell is considered a master of light, and while many artists use paint to replicate light, Turrell uses light itself (sometimes manmade, sometimes natural) to create visual effects.
+Turrell is considered a master of light, and while many artists use paint to replicate light, Turrell uses light itself (sometimes manmade, sometimes natural) to create visual effects.
 His skyspace concept is part science and part art in its ability to filter and shape light in a manner that gives it a solid appearance.
-Some Turrell works are indoor installation art pieces, some are skyspaces, and his largest project yet, Roden Crater, is an environmental work located near Flagstaff, Arizona.
+Some Turrell works are indoor installation art pieces, some are skyspaces, and his largest project yet, Roden Crater, is an environmental work.

 This artwork contains AR components.